REV23Docs/rev23-desktop-docs/docs/concepts/cloud-calendar.md

 ### iOS Auto Fetch

 By default, iOS will only sync the calendar manually.
-To automatically sync,go to Settings, tap "Passwords & Accounts", tap "Fetch New Data", and select the desired interval under the "Fetch" settings.
+To automatically sync, go to Settings, tap "Passwords & Accounts", tap "Fetch New Data", and select the desired interval under the "Fetch" settings.

 Return to the previous screen and tap the Cloud Calendar in your account list.
 Ensure that its settings are set to Fetch.